We design, grow, and assemble collagenOur Materials

 Welcome to the biofabrication age.

-Growing leather without an animal might seem futuristic but at Modern Meadow we’re making it reality.
+Growing biofabricated materials without an animal might seem futuristic but at Modern Meadow we’re making it reality.
 Biofabrication enables us to grow nature’s materials using living cells instead of animals.
-We grow collagen, a protein you find in animal skin, from which we create a biofabricated leather material.
+We grow collagen, a protein you find in animal skin, from which we create a bioleather material called ZoaTM.

 Depending on the desired features, we design and engineer the material to deliver the right structural and aesthetic properties.
 We then tan and finish it through an efficient, ecologically mindful process to give the material its final character.